senocular/senocular.github.com/articles/js_implementing_for_loops.md

 }
 ```

-Running this code produces the following output, the same output as the original JavaScript loop this is implementing:
+Running this code produces the following output, the same output as the original JavaScript loop this is code is implementing:

 ```
 0